 The report identified four other top drivers pushing change in the operational excellence ecosystem.
 These include:

-- Needs of the customer — the ability to connect with customers, both internally and externally, is now almost ubiquitous; it’s easy to learn, seamless and intuitive
+- Customers’ needs — the ability to connect with customers, both internally and externally, is now almost ubiquitous; it’s easy to learn, seamless and intuitive

 - Need to reduce cost — organizations are facing corporate-driven targets in cost and working capital reduction in an attempt to offset declining revenue

-- New technologies — companies are scrambling to keep up with the latest technology, but these solutions are worthless without the right organizational culture to make the most of them
+- New technologies — companies are scrambling to keep up with the latest technology, but these solutions are worthless without the right organizational culture and guiding principles to make the most of them

 - Cross-industry disruption — startups and technological innovation are making the market more competitive every day, across all industries